walmartlabs/concord-website/docs/getting-started/scripting.md

     print("We got", x);
 ```

-To set a variable, you need to use `execution#setVariable` method:
+To set a variable, you need to use the `execution.setVariable()` method:

 ```yaml
 - script: js